 This component deals with the management aspect of the of the new IPM model for data collection, organization, and actual actions against pest infestations.

 a.
 Pest monitoring: Regularly monitoring the fields for pest infestation and spread is a basic step in crop protection.
-Early detection in many cases can help address the pest situation by low-cost spot treatment or removal of pests or infested plant material.
+Early detection in many cases can help address the pest situation by low-cost spot treatment or removal of pests or infected/infested plant material.
 When pest infestations continue to grow, regular monitoring is necessary to assess the damage and determine the time to initiate farm-wide control.
 Monitoring is also important to avoid calendar-based pesticide applications especially at lower pest populations that do not warrant treatments.

 b.
 Managing information: A good recordkeeping about pests, their damage, effective treatments, seasonal fluctuations, interactions with environmental factors, irrigation practices, plant nutrition, and all related information from year to year will build the institutional knowledge and prepares the grower to take preventive or curative actions.

 c.
 Corrective actions: Taking timely action is probably the most important aspect of IPM.
-Even with all the knowledge about the pest and availability of resources for its effective management, losses can be prevented only when corrections are taken at the right time.
+Even with all the knowledge about the pest and availability of resources for its effective management, losses can be prevented only when corrective actions are taken at the right time.
 Good farm management will allow the grower to take timely actions.
 These actions are not only necessary to prevent damage on a particular farm, but also to prevent the spread to neighboring farms.
 When pest management is neglected, it leads to area-wide problems with larger regulatory, social, and economic implications.